bevyengine/rfcs/rfcs/quick-start-book.md

 Each of these requires their own complementary learning paths that branch as soon as they get to the [Learn page](https://bevyengine.org/learn/) to ensure that the first experience that they have with Bevy matches what they need.

+Once users have completed the introductory learning materials in their path of choice, they can move on to more advanced learning material:

+1. Advanced book chapters.
+2. Advanced examples.

 ### Bevy Quick Start: the example-first path

 Users following the example-first path will tend to take the following route: